posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 Starting in 2018, the extension switched to
 [calendar versioning](http://calver.org/) since the extension auto-updates and thus there is no need to track its version number for backwards-compatibility.
-As such, the major version is the current year, the minor version is the month when feature freeze was reached, and the build number is a number that increments for every build.
+In 2020, the extension switched to having the the major version be the year of release, the minor version the release count for that year, and the build number is a number that increments for every build.
-For example the release made when we reach feature freeze in July 2018 would be `2018.7.<some number>`, and if there is a second release in that month it would be `2018.7.<some larger number>`.
+For example the first release made in 2020 is `2020.1.<build number>`.

 ## Releasing